SENKAN!

 May 1927: First Reconstruction:

 Kure.
 The thickness of KIRISHIMA’s horizontal armor over her magazines and machinery spaces is increased.
 Torpedo-bulges are added.
-The equipment to accommodate one E1Y Type 14 floatplane is fitted, but no catapult.
 All of her 36 Yarrow boilers are removed and replaced with 10 newer type boilers.
 The number of KIRISHIMA’s funnels is reduced from three to two and four torpedo tubes are removed.
 The foremast is rebuilt as a pagoda.
 Anti-torpedo net booms are removed.

 1 December 1927:

-Captain (later Rear Admiral) Iwamura Kanekoto former CO of CL TATSUTA) assumes command.
+Captain (later Rear Admiral) Iwamura Kanekoto (31)(former CO of CL TATSUTA) is appointed CO.

 10 March 1928: